sallaumen/elixir_neural_network_labs/elixir_project/image_recognition_neural_networks/lib/mnist/README.md

 # Image Recognition Neural Network (IRNW) - MNIST

-### This is an implementation using Elixir NX to MNIST problem
+ This is an implementation using Elixir NX to MNIST problem, which consists in recognizing handwritten numbers.

 #Results: